 Highly active – Children who are very active are among the most susceptible in experiencing Sever’s disease, because of the stress and tension placed on their feet.

-If you have any questions, please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions, please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.Read more about Sever's Disease